lusamek/OpenCalphad/README.md

 # Studying Phase Diagram

-The plot can be changed in order to study given X/Y scale:
+The plot can be changed in order to study the phase diagram.
+The user select a given X/Y scale and click on "Plot".
+Some examples for Fe-C, Cu-Ni, and Ag-Cu systems are shown in following Figures.
 <br><br>

 Fe-C phase diagram, metastable, calculated with OC: <br>